 What does it mean when a product description says size is "approximate, individual pieces vary" or that the products have "slight variations" or are "unique pieces from one another"?

 Part of what we love about the pieces we carry is appreciating the art of hand-crafted items and the inherent element of being one of a kind.
 When products are made by hand and heart, each piece will have small variations in size, shape, and colour – and that’s exactly what we love about them.
 What you see in the product image is a representation of the product you will receive, but it is not an exact copy.

 Do you carry vegan products?

 Absolutely.
 We do our best to source products that are cruelty free, natural, and when possible, certified as vegan.
-You can shop in a number of our categories and find an assortment of vegan products, including BKIND bath and body products, Pixie Mood bags and wallets, Walton Wood Farm skincare products for men and women, and a selection of vegan chocolate by Compartes.
+You can shop in a number of our categories and find an assortment of vegan products, including BKIND bath and body products, Pixie Mood bags and wallets and Walton Wood Farm skincare products for men and women.

 Do you carry products made in Canada?

 The vast majority of our products are designed or made in Canada.
 Often you can find information in individual product descriptions about where it was made within Canada.
 We are always on the lookout for Canadian product, and many of our categories feature predominantly Canadian companies and artisans, including exclusively Canadian jewellery lines.

 I want to make sure a Bath + Body product is right for me, where can I find the listed ingredients?